pharaun/rozen/features.md

 		* Otherwise if metadata is bundled with the file then it doesn't matter
 	3. SSH FTP?
 		* If support filesystem target
+	4. SQLite
+		* Can store blobs into sqlite
+		* Single file backup (versus spread over the filesystem)

 Storage Feature
 	1. Encryption